davidboening/viz_project/README.md

 - `chi` indicator grid (a tensor of shape [1, *grid_resolution])
 - `mesh` a triple of vertices, faces, vertex normals
 - `loss` current epoch loss value

+Code Structure:
+- Notebook 1 to 3 explain various key aspects of the optimization approach.
+- Notebook 4 shows an example morphing a sphere to a target.
+- implementation contains legacy code for notebook 1 to 3.
+- sap contains the actual implementation code used in notebook 4.